wp-plugins/wptouch/readme.txt

 == What's New ==

-In version 1.3, we've added / changed:
+In version 1.3(.1), we've added / changed:
+* Fix for the theme appearing in Safari browsers
 * Switch from Prototype to the more WordPress-native jQuery for javascript (much faster!)
 * Fix for wrong re-directs happening unintentionally if you use a static home page
 * Elimination of unneeded images, javascript (shaving more than 100KB!)